hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 ## ETH_ALCHEMY_API_KEY

-Used in our CI/CD and stored in GitHub repo secrets.
+Must be enabled for testing contests.
+Also used in our CI/CD and stored in GitHub repo secrets.
 If set, the `load-db` package script will replace production Alchemy URLs with their locally supported variants.
 Only needed if doing work that involves querying Ethereum.

 Owner: Kurtis Assad.